puederiko/fun-with-text-shadows/README.md

 # Fun With Text-shadows

-Here is my take on cool effects on texts using `text-shadow` property.
+Here is my take on creating text effects using the `text-shadow` property.

 1. Simple Letterpress